Welcome to NoodleSync

 Identity

-Step 3 of 8 -- PARA: Areas
+Step 3 of 8 -- Areas

 Your Areas

-In the PARA system that underpins this approach, Areas are the ongoing parts of your life that you maintain indefinitely.
-They have no finish line.
+Areas are the ongoing parts of your life that you maintain indefinitely, with no finish line.
 Your work, your creative practice, your health, your finances.
+These become the domain folders inside your second brain.

-Your ongoing areas of life and work
+Your broad areas of life and work

-Step 4 of 8 -- PARA: Projects
+Step 4 of 8 -- Entities

 Your active Projects